 While most high-sugar foods aren’t exactly weight loss-friendly, bananas are a welcome exception to that rule.
-Research published in Nutrition & Metabolism found that study subjects with pre-diabetes who added inulin, a prebiotic fiber found in bananas, to their diet enjoyed greater weight and belly fat loss than those who missed out.
+Research published in Nutrition & Metabolism found that study subjects with prediabetes who added inulin, a prebiotic fiber found in bananas, to their diet enjoyed greater weight and belly fat loss than those who missed out.
 Their blood sugar levels also stabilized after an inulin-rich meal, keeping those food cravings at bay.
 Studies have also linked the consumption of prebiotic fibers to increases in beneficial gut bacteria, increasing your metabolism and boosting your immune system, too.
 Need something to pair with that banana?
 Try our 36 Top Peanut Butters—Ranked!!

 Eat Some Tomatoes

 You say tomato, I say to-mah-to, but doctors say that these flame-colored fruits are a prescription for better health.
-Tomatoes are one of the best sources of carotenoid pigment lycopene, which researchers at Taiwan’s China Medical University have linked to reductions in waist circumference and overall body fat.
+Tomatoes are one of the best sources of the carotenoid pigment lycopene, which researchers at Taiwan’s China Medical University have linked to reductions in waist circumference and overall body fat.
 Just make sure you’re opting for fresh tomatoes and don’t try to achieve the same results from ketchup; the four grams of sugar you’ll get in every tablespoon are likely to have the numbers on the scale moving in the wrong direction.

 Skip the Salt Shaker

 Your penchant for savory snacks could be standing between you and that cut physique you’re after.
-Scientists at the Max Delbrück Center for Molecular Medicine found something surprising when studying the effects of salt intake: when given extra sodium in their foods, study subjects didn’t become thirstier, as researchers believed they would.
+Scientists at the Max Delbrück Center for Molecular Medicine found something surprising when studying the effects of salt intake: When given extra sodium in their foods, study subjects didn’t become thirstier, as researchers believed they would.
 In fact, they drank less water and were hungrier after their salty snacks.
-Unfortunately, while their high-sodium diet didn’t increase their thirst, as expected, it still made them retain water, so if weight loss is on the agenda, skip the salt.
+Unfortunately, while their high-sodium diet didn’t increase their thirst, as expected, it still made them retain water.
+So if weight loss is on the agenda, skip the salt.

 Bring On the Beets

-When it comes to shedding unwanted weight and those nagging pounds around your waist, beets can’t be beat.
+When it comes to shedding those nagging pounds around your waist, beets can’t be beat.
 Beets derive their crimson hue from betaine, a pigment known for its anti-inflammatory properties and metabolism-boosting effects.
 Even better, a review of research published in Nutrients found links between beet consumption with a reduction in type 2 diabetes risk, as well as a reduction in arterial plaque, slashing your risk of high blood pressure and stroke every time you dig in.